leweenie/COMP231-402-TEAM1/README.md

 # How to Run
-Run the application with `npm run dev`
+Install the application with `npm install` from the root folder Run the application with `npm run dev` from the root folder

 # COMP231-402-TEAM1